Back

 Part Time Annual Stipend for Next Class: 0

-Fringe Benefits: Dental Insurance, Health Insurance, Life Insurance, Professional Development Time, Sick Leave, Vacation
+Fringe Benefits: Dissertation Release Time, Dental Insurance, Health Insurance, Licensing Exam Release Time, Life Insurance, Professional Development Time, Sick Leave, Vacation

-Brief description of the typical work day for an intern at this training site Typical work tour is 8:00-4:30 pm, participating in 2 major rotations over the course of the year in addition to year-long assessment, and adjunctive experiences.
+Brief description of the typical work day for an intern at this training site Typical work tour is 8:00-4:30 pm.
+Interns will complete a variety of rotations over the course of the year in addition to assessment and adjunctive experiences.
 Interns participate in interdisciplinary team meetings, receive individual and group supervision, and attend weekly didactics covering a wide range of topics.

 Does this site have practicum psychology students on site?
 Yes